About Our Food Pantry

 Add Our Food Pantry addresses:

-- Access: you can access it anytime during our business hours, no income or qualifications to access it.
+- Access: our supplemental food pantry is open during business hours, no income or qualifications needed.

-- Nutrition: Every family deserves to have healthy, nutritious, and delicious food, so we will ensure you are getting quality food items including locally raised and processed beef and produce during the summer months.
+- Nutrition: Every family deserves to have healthy, nutritious, and delicious food.
+CP strives to provide quality food items including locally raised and processed beef and produce during the summer months.

-- Cooking: you don’t have to be a chef to cook the recipes included in each box, just follow the simple instructions, all ingredients for recipes will be included.
+- Cooking: you don’t have to be a chef to cook the included recipes, just follow the simple instructions using the provided ingredients.
 Most recipes are from the Cooking Matters curriculum, ensuring they are nutritious, tasty, and easy to make.

 Common topics for participants or parents/caretakers: